nmakel/solaredge_meterproxy/README.md

 - Set the __Protocol__ to __SunSpec (Non-SE Logger)__.
 - Set the __Device ID__ to __1__.

+Once you are done with the SunSpec setup you can re-configure RS485-1 for your meter.
+The SunSpec setting will remain in the memory of the SolarEdge.

 Now, add a meter:

 - Set the __Protocol__ to __Modbus (Multi-Device)__.